berk94/MCMC-Changepoint-Detection/README.md

 <br/>
 <br/>

-We created synthetic data for the temperatures measured at Klementinum meteorological station over the years 1775-1992 and used a two-phase linear model with a jump to detect a changepoint.
+We used the data for the temperatures measured at Klementinum meteorological station over the years 1775-2016 and used a two-phase linear model with a jump to detect a changepoint.

 Contributors:
  * Me (Kemal Berk Kocabagli)